-All tax qualified plans are required to have a plan trustee.
-The trustee may be one or more individuals appointed by the plan sponsor and who agree to assume the trustee role, or a professional trust company or bank.
-Company employees must serve as trustees without compensation.
-Professional trustees will charge a fee for their services.
+All 401(k) plans are required to have a plan trustee.
+The Trustee may be a professional trust company or bank, or one or more individuals appointed by the plan sponsor and who agree to assume the Trustee role.
+Company employees must serve as Trustees without compensation.
+Professional Trustees will charge a fee for their services.

 It is important to understand the difference between being responsible for and performing the above tasks/duties.
 Although the custodian, Matrix Trust Company, and Human Interest perform these activities, the Trustee could still have liability to the extent the duties above are not fulfilled properly.

-This is a user-friendly summary of very complicated legal rules.
+This overview is meant to be a user-friendly summary of very complicated legal rules.
 It is provided as a guide for plan sponsors and trustees.
-It is not intended to be nor is it a substitute for legal advice from an attorney.
+It is not intended to be, nor is it a substitute for legal advice from an attorney.